 - 1. Employees shall be reimbursed for any extensions of employment at their daily rate of pay, per their primary contract for the school year just completed, except as may be provided elsewhere in this Contract. - 2.
 Employees shall be notified of the availability of extended employment opportunities one month before the end of their work year.
 The acceptance of extended employment is voluntary on the part of the teacher, and such acceptance signifies a commitment to the particular extended employment. - 3.
-Beginning in the 2020-21 school year, JROTC teachers shall work 197 duty days.
+Beginning in the 2014-15 school year, JROTC teachers shall work 196 duty days.
 They shall be offered up to ten (10) duty days of extended employment and the period shall be mutually agreed upon between the administrator and the teachers.
 The principal has the option to offer additional duty days of extended employment beyond the ten (10) duty days. - 4.
 The athletic director shall be offered up to 20 days of extended employment and the period shall be mutually agreed upon between the administrator and the athletic director. - 5.
-CRTs assigned to elementary schools or special centers may be offered extended employment of up to 20 days during the summer months.
+CRTs assigned to elementary schools or special centers may be offered extended employment of up to 20 days during the summer months. - 6.
+Guidance counselors, media specialists, and Magnet Program Coordinators may be offered extended employment for the period following post-planning and/or for the period preceding preplanning.

-- 6. Guidance counselors, school psychologists, media specialists, and Magnet Program Coordinators may be offered extended employment for the period following post-planning and/or for the period preceding preplanning. - a.
-School Psychologists may be considered for summer employment for which they are qualified before others are hired. - 7.
-Secondary cooperative vocational education teachers and vocational agriculture teachers may be offered extended employment for the summer months.
+- 7. Secondary cooperative vocational education teachers and vocational agriculture teachers may be offered extended employment for the summer months.
 If these secondary schools have a ninth grade center, the days used for the extended employment may be used between the teachers from the main campus and the teachers from the ninth grade center. - 8.
 High Schools shall be given a total of five (5) days of extended employment for the athletic trainer (s) to cover athletic practices prior to pre-planning.